What is Blog Bash?

 Who organizes Blog Bash?

-Blog Bash is a project of the National Bloggers Club, which works to educate, provide access, and equip citizen-journalists to uphold the principles of the First Amendment and advocate for economic and individual freedom.
+Blog Bash is a project of the Foundation for National Bloggers Club, Inc., which works to educate, provide access, and equip citizen-journalists to uphold the principles of the First Amendment and advocate for economic and individual freedom.
 Blog Bash is held in partnership with CPAC each year, but operates independently of the American Conservative Union.

 How did Blog Bash start?